 Fuel is typically available every 350 km or so along Highway One, except between North-Western Australia between Broome and Port Headland – where it is a little over 400 km.

 Highways One has rest areas with toilet facilities every 100 kilometres or so (62.5 miles) in the more remote areas.
 Most travellers consider it safe to stay overnight in these rest areas.
 Many do.
 You are unlikely to be alone.
 There are typically three to ten RVs there most nights (some 100,000 people a year do this trip).

 Excellent and constantly updated guides are available on places to stay along the highway.
-Most towns have a travel trailer, but some are basic.
+Most towns have a caravan, but some are basic.

 Ten Tips for RVing Around Australia – Tip 3 is to go North-South or East-West

 There is an excellent road from south to north across the centre of Australia.
 It runs from Adelaide to Darwin via Alice Springs.
 Keep in mind that Uluru (Ayers Rock) is a 550 kilometre (about 345 miles) side trip each way from Alice Springs (and along a dirt track if you use the Merinee Loop road).

 Going from east to west is approximately 6,500 kilometres (about 4060 miles) each way.
 Driving it is feasible with a caravan if you have the right experience.
 It really needs an ‘off-road’ caravan towed by a 4WD.
 There are several ‘start and finish’ points on each coast.

 One major route is from far north Queensland, via Alice Springs, to Halls Creek in Western Australia.
 The route is scenic around Alice Springs, but otherwise flat and uninteresting.
 It is corrugated dirt for much of the way but progressively being bitumenised.
 This route (in 2020) really needs a caravan built for this purpose and a 4WD tow vehicle.
 This route is best attempted from April to September – as inland summer temperatures can approach 50 degrees C.